 TENx9 BELFAST CO-FOUNDER & CO-HOST

 Pádraig Ó Tuama is from Cork on the south coast of Ireland.
-Following a nomadic decade, he settled in Belfast in 2003. he met Paul Doran in 2010.
+Following a nomadic decade, he settled in Belfast in 2003.
+He met Paul Doran in 2010.
 In 2011, Tenx9 was born.
 Initially a night of 30 people in a small room in Belfast, it now regularly hosts audiences of up to 200 and, in addition to its monthly events, partners with festivals of politics, health, arts and culture.
-When not running Tenx9 events with Paul, Pádraig is the leader of reconciliation community Corrymeela and is a published poet and essayist.
+Pádraig is the former leader of the reconciliation community Corrymeela and is a published poet and essayist and theologian.

 Asked why he loves Tenx9, Pádraig says, “It’s because of the never-ceasing delight of hearing true stories.”